 Chances are good that you won’t even realize the change, at least not until you see the financial savings such a simple change can have.

 Lowering the temperature setting of your water heater can actually work to prolong the overall life if the unit.
-The lower temperature effects how the mineral deposits build up, slowing down the process, ultimately slowing down the corrosion process as well.
+The lower temperature affects how the mineral deposits build up, slowing down the process, and ultimately slowing down the corrosion process as well.

 Shut your flapper.

 If your water bill is running higher than normal this month, perhaps you have a leaky toilet.
 Should your toilet be leaking, depending on the size of the leak, you could be wasting a gallon or more of water every minute.

 The usual culprit behind a leaky toilet is your toilet’s flapper.
 The flapper is located within the tank of the toilet and allows water to flow from within the tank into the bowl.
 They are made of rubber which, over time, can begin to deteriorate; usually due to exposure to toilet-cleaning liquids.

 There is an easy way to tell if you need to replace your toilet’s flapper—all you need is a bit of food coloring.
 Pick a color you like and squeeze a liberal amount into the tank of the toilet.
 Run some errands, watch a movie, do whatever you can to occupy two hours.
 After two hours have passed, check to see if any of the food colorings have leeched into the bowl of the toilet.
 If any has, then that usually is an indicator that you should replace the flapper.